 • astrophysical plasmas

-The lectures—held in English—are designed for physics and engineering students who have passed their bachelor courses or who have just started their PhD.
+The lectures—held in English—are designed for physics and engineering students of European universities who have passed their bachelor (undergraduate) courses not yet started or decided their PhD project.